LewisMDillon/escape-from-fell-manor/README.md

 - **Player Death**

-    - If the player's health ever drops to zero, the game displays the 'you died' message and th game ends, returning the user to the title screen.
+    - If the player's health ever drops to zero, the game displays the 'you died' message and the game ends, returning the user to the title screen.

 ![screenshot](documentation/feature17.png)

 - **Game Map**

     - The player may find on their journey, a map.
 This will open up a new option in the main game prompt which will show the player a map of the game's rooms.
-The game detects which room the player is in an prints an 'X' on the map to enote the player's location.
+The game detects which room the player is in an prints an 'X' on the map to denote the player's location.
 The map is displayed on ASCII art of a rolled-up scroll.

 ![screenshot](documentation/feature18.png)